The Orlow Firm

 The Role of OSHA in Regulating Construction Site Safety

-When discussing employer safety responsibilities on construction sites, the role of the Occupational Safety and Health Administration (OSHA) is pivotal.
-OSHA is a federal agency under the United States Department of Labor, tasked with ensuring safe and healthful working conditions by setting and enforcing standards.
-Understanding OSHA’s influence on construction site safety in New York City can help both employers and employees recognize their rights and responsibilities.
+When discussing employer responsibilities on construction sites, the role of the Occupational Safety and Health Administration (OSHA) is central.
+OSHA is a federal agency under the U.S. Department of Labor, responsible for ensuring safe and healthful working conditions by setting and enforcing workplace safety standards.
+In New York City, where construction is ongoing and often high-risk, understanding OSHA’s role helps both employers and workers better understand their rights and duties.

 OSHA Standards and Regulations